-| 207.
-Biennial Certification Renewal Requirements
+207. Biennial Certification Renewal Requirements

-- 1. Recertification is required every 2 years to maintain certification - 2.
-Applicants must complete 20 hours of continued education prior to submitting the recertification application. - A. This will include six (6) hours of law and ethics training - B. For Continued Education Hours requirements see Appendix C - 3.
-Fees must be paid at the time of submitting the application. - 4.
-Application must be submitted online through the certification website. - 5.
+- 1. Renewal of certification is required every two years from date of issue to maintain certification. - 2.
+Certification is considered expired if not renewed by its expiration date. - 3.
+Applicants must complete 20 hours of continued education prior to submitting the renewal application. - A. This will include six hours of law and ethics training - B. For Continued Education Hours requirements see Appendix C - 4.
+Fees must be paid at the time of submitting the application. - 5.
+Application must be submitted online through the certification website. - 6.
 Application must be submitted prior to date of expiration.
-Certifications are considered to expire immediately following the two-year expiration date from the last date of issuance. - 6.
-Applications may be submitted up to 60 days prior to expiration.

-- 7. Applicants must have a current and valid Medi-Cal Peer Support Specialist certification in good standing. - 8.
-Applicants must sign agreements to adhere to the Code of Ethics for Medi-Cal Peer Support Specialists in California. - 9.
-Applicants attest to having met the twenty (20) hour of continued education requirement, inclusive of the six (6) hours of continued education in law and ethics. - 10.
-Applicant is responsible for maintaining a record for continued education trainings hours for those in which they attest to having completed. - A. Applicants shall maintain records of continued education hours for two (2) years from the date of request for renewal. - B. Evidence of participation in the training course must include, but not limited to, the following: - 1.
+Certifications are considered to expire immediately following the two-year expiration date from the last date of issuance. - 7.
+Applications may be submitted up to 90 days prior to expiration. - 8.
+Applicants must have a current and valid Medi-Cal Peer Support Specialist certification in good standing. - 9.
+Applicants must sign agreements to adhere to the Code of Ethics for Medi-Cal Peer Support Specialists in California. - 10.
+Applicants attest to having met the 20 hours of continued education requirement, inclusive of the six hours of continued education in law and ethics. - 11.
+Applicants are NOT required to submit proof of continuing education hours at the time of submitting a renewal application.
+However, the certifying entity performs random records review.
+If selected, applicants will be notified, and proof of continuing education hours will be required to be submitted. - 12.
+Individuals who are selected in the sampling will be notified via email and must submit electronic proof of CE documentation to the certifying entity within 10 days of request for review and approval. - 13.
+Applicant is responsible for maintaining a record for continued education trainings hours for those in which they attest to having completed. - A. Applicants shall maintain records of continued education hours for two 2 years from the date of request for renewal. - B. Evidence of participation in the training course must include, but not limited to, the following: - 1.
 Legal name of the CMPSS - 2.
 Title of course, training, and/or event - 3.
 Date(s) of participation and/or course completion - 4.
 Event sponsor and/or training provider name (i.e., SAMHSA) - 5.
-Number of direct instruction hours - 11.
-Applicant will be responsible to provide proof of CE documentation to the certifying entity within fourteen (14) days if requested. - 12.
-Failure to meet CE requirements may result in disciplinary action.
+Number of direct instruction hours - 14.
+Failure to meet CE requirements may result in disciplinary action against your certification.
 See Code of Ethics Violations for further information.

-208. Medi-Cal Code of Ethics for Medi-Cal Peer Support Specialists
+208. Medi-Cal Code of Ethics

-- 1. Each Medi-Cal Peer Support Specialist certified by CalMHSA must agree to uphold the Code of Ethics. - 2.
-Each person must agree, in writing, not to violate, or assist in or abet the violation of, or conspire to violate, any provision or term of this Code of Ethics. - 3.
+1. Each Medi-Cal Peer Support Specialist certified by CalMHSA must agree to uphold the Code of Ethics.

+- 2. Each person must agree, in writing, not to violate, or assist in or abet the violation of, or conspire to violate, any provision or term of this Code of Ethics. - 3.
 Each person must sign an agreement to uphold the code of conduct at initial certification and at renewals thereafter.